Delaney L. Mathew

 Samantha Ensminger is a Marketing Manager at Trumbull County Tourism as well as a freelance editor and marketing manager.
 She holds a Bachelor's degree in English from Youngstown State University and has been heavily involved in event coordination and marketing within the Valley for years.

 Growing up in Seattle in the early 80’s and 90’s, Carter naturally became a fan of grunge music.
 His older sister, Nikki, would consistently have the mournful vocals of Eddie Vedder, Kurt Cobain, and Layne Staley playing from her bedroom.
-As he became an adult, the music stuck with him and can usually be heard playing in the operating room whenever he’s the surgeon on the case…that is when he hasn’t lost a bet to the nurse anesthetist.
-Then you better "Believe," Cher will be playing through the speakers.
+As he became an adult, the music stuck with him and became a foundation of their relationship

 I began the early planning of my novel, "and all of its stages," smack dab during the 2020 pandemic.
 Carter reignited my love for writing and I’m lucky to have had a clear image of him since the beginning.
 A large portion of these songs helped inspire me to feel his pain, and to get a sense of not just he and his wife's relationship, but also just how heavy the weight of her loss was.
 “Hold On,” by Chord Overstreet was a song that immediately put me inside Carter’s grief as he looked over Vanessa’s dead body.
 The same can be said for “Last Kiss,” by Pearl Jam.
 Growing up in a house with my aunt, Kathie, and cousin, Peyton, introduced me to Eddie Vedder, but Carter and this book helped me truly feel the music.